'Sherlock' star Benedict Cumberbatch is now one of Hollywood's hottest properties.

 That's cleared that up then.
 One thing we do now know, he filmed a homemade audition tape for the role on his iPhone.

 Interestingly, producer Bryan Burk was also at the event and said he was glad the sequel had a stronger villain this time round.
-Nero, the antagonist in 'Star Trek' played by Eric Bana, was felt by some to be lightweight, and was only given a few minutes of screen time.
+Nero, the antagonist in 'Star Trek' played by Eric Bana, was felt to many to be lightweight, and was only given a few minutes of screen time.
 "The villain in this movie is a significantly stronger role," said Burk.

 Cumberbatch was diplomatic when told about the comparison.
 "It's a compliment to me, not a disservice to Eric Bana… I think what he was saying is that second time round you've established the origin story there.
 All the crew understand each other, but at the same time you have to up the stakes with their peril, which means bringing in a stronger antagonist.
 It's one of hugest compliments [J.J.
 Abrams] wanting to work with me, knowing how big this villain is."